Become a PMF

 20. Does Indian Preference apply in the PMF Program?

-Indian Preference is only applicable for the U.S. Department of the Interior's Indian Affairs (including the Bureau of Indian Affairs (BIA)) and the U.S. Department of Health and Human Services' Indian Health Service (IHS).
-If either of these Federal agencies have PMF appointment opportunities and require Indian Preference, they will post such opportunities with additional instructions.
+No. Indian Preference is only applicable for the U.S. Department of the Interior's Indian Affairs (including the Bureau of Indian Affairs (BIA)) and the U.S. Department of Health and Human Services' Indian Health Service (IHS), and is a separate hiring authority outside of the PMF Program.

-Additional information about the on-line assessment (including instructions, sample questions, and reasonable accommodations) are described in the Assessment Preparation Guide.
+Additional information about the online assessment (including instructions, sample questions, and reasonable accommodations) are described in the PMF Applicant Handbook.

 22. How can I find out about the next PMF application cycle?

 Under the Become a PMF section are class year specific application webpages.
 The PMF application is conducted annually in the Fall.
 Please check the "Become a PMF" section frequently for updates.